ruizhang84/Android-team/Project2/Docs/ProjectPlan.md

 **Author**: 6300Spring16Team54

 ## 1 Introduction
-The Project "TCCart" aims at developing a payment and rewards management system for tea and coffee carts that runs on Android platform.
+The Project "TCCart" aims at developing a payment and rewards management system for carts that sells tea/coffee and runs on Android platform.

 The Android app ‘TCCart’ is a simple and user-friendly payment and rewards management system for tea and coffee carts, with a clean user interface that enables the TC Cart Manager to conveniently, add customers,print customer cards,edit customer information, process purchases, keep track of purchases and rewards .
 The app has multiple advantages such as easy-to-use User interface with stunning design and it let's the manager to get Customer details such as Purchases & Rewards on a tap.
 Another great feature of this app is it prints Customer card immediately when any new Customer is added to the System.